OVERKILL - TAKING OVER

 Yes; many…my writing is always manifested in film, TV or spoken word.
 (See the next question)

-Here is former Overkill guitarist Joe Comeau’s Q&A:
+Here is the Q&A with former guitarist Joe Comeau

 How did you get involved with the band, did you have to audition, did someone recommend you, etc.?